Getting Started: Samples

 Enter a password to unlock the encrypted persistent data store.
 Remember this password because you need it every time you unlock the persistent data store.

 Click the Menu button and select Local Changes.
 The Local Changes screen should be empty because you have not added or updated any tasks yet.

-Select the Menu button while the Local Changes screen is visible, and then select either Incremental Sync or Full Sync to sync with the data on the server.
+Select the Sync button in the upper-right corner; then select either Incremental Sync or Full Sync to sync with the data on the server.

 The first time you sync, the server returns two new tasks in the form: